ese-varo/programming-ruby/readme.md

 - `super`: Ruby sends a message to the parent of the current object, asking it to invoke a method of the same name as the method invoking super.
 It passes this method the parameters that were passed to super.

+- modules:
+  - provide a namespace and prevent name clashes
+  - support the mixin facility
+  - methods can be defined preceding its name with the module's name and a period `def MyModule.method` or preceding its name with the `self` keyword `def self.method`
+  - module methods can be called by preceding its name with the module's name and a period `MyModule.method`
+  - module constants are referenced using the module name and two colons `MyModule::CON`

 #### Todays topics